jazg97/BloodAnalyzerSoftware/README.md

 <details>

 <summary title="Click to expand/collapse">1.
-Generate new csv file without GUI</summary>
+Generate new `CSV` file without GUI</summary>

-You can generate csv files without launching B.A.S, follow these steps:
+You can generate `CSV` files without launching B.A.S, follow these steps:

 ```py
 $ cd BloodAnalyzerSoftware